[Originally published: July 27, 2021. Updated: Nov. 19, 2021]

 T cell immune responses are especially important for viral infections like those with SARS-CoV-2, but are more difficult to study than antibody responses outside of a research laboratory setting, adds Dr. Shaw.
 “However, T cell responses may prove to be just as important as antibody responses in protecting against infection or against serious disease requiring hospitalization,” he says.

-Could you mix and match vaccines in a booster?
+Can you 'mix and match' vaccines in a booster?

 But what about for boosters—if they are recommended, should you stick with your original kind?